Axiematic/datawookie/content/blog/2019-01-08-renviron-citrix.md

 close(renviron)
 {{< /highlight >}}

 That'll create the `.Renviron` file in the right place and insert the required content.
+Note the use of the `%p` and `%v` placeholders which will be automatically replaced with the appropriate platform and R version.
+See `?R_LIBS_USER`.
+Thanks to [Henrik Bengtsson](https://github.com/HenrikBengtsson) for reminding me about that!

 Quick check that it's been created.